 Prostate-specific antigen (PSA) is a protein produced by cells of the prostate gland.
 The PSA test measures the level of PSA in the blood.
 A doctor or nurse takes a blood sample and the amount of PSA is measured in a laboratory.

 It is normal for men to have a low level of PSA in their blood.
 Higher levels of PSA can indicate either prostate cancer or benign (not cancerous) issues in the prostate.
 As men age, both prostate cancer and benign prostate conditions become more common.
-The most frequent benign prostate conditions are prostatitis (inflammation of the prostate) and benign prostatic hyperplasia (BPH), or enlargement of the prostate.
+The most frequent benign prostate conditions are prostatitis (inflammation of the prostate) and benign prostatic hyperplasia (BPH) or enlargement of the prostate.
 There is no evidence that prostatitis or BPH causes cancer, but it is possible for a man to have one or both of these conditions and to develop prostate cancer as well.

-A man’s PSA level and DRE status does not give doctors enough information to distinguish between cancer and benign prostate conditions.
+A man’s PSA level and DRE status may not give doctors enough information to distinguish between cancer and benign prostate conditions.
 However, the doctor will consider the results of these tests when deciding whether to check further for evidence of cancer.
 Only a biopsy can diagnose prostate cancer.
 During a biopsy, samples of prostate tissue are removed by a needle and viewed under a microscope.

 However, not all prostate cancer is life threatening.
 There are many cases where a man with prostate cancer lives the duration of his life without symptoms from the disease.
-Research on distinguishing aggressive, life threatening disease from harmless, indolent tumors is ongoing.
-Such a breakthrough will provide progress on screening and treatment protocols.
-In the meantime, it is recommended men should understand the disease and learn the benefits and risks of screening and treatment.
+Research on distinguishing aggressive, life threatening disease from harmless, indolent tumors is ongoing,[ and there are many new tests on the market that examine the] .

 APCF events are made possible through collaborations with local partners and medical volunteers.
 Local partners help APCF establish screening events by scheduling facilities, soliciting medical volunteers from the local community (phlebotomists to draw blood for the PSA test, physicians or advance practice nurses to perform DREs), and pre-registering men for screening.